Kesra (bread)

-Kesra is prepared with semolina, oil or melted butter, salt, and lukewarm water, possibly with, depending on the region, baker's yeast, nigella seeds, flower water. orange tree, etc.
+Kesra is prepared with semolina, oil or melted butter, salt, and tepid water, possibly with, depending on the region, baker's yeast, nigella seeds, flower water. orange tree, etc.

 Kesra is made all over Algeria, It is called khobz el ftir in Algiers, aɣrum n tajin in Kabylia, and arekhsas or arekhsis in the Aurès region.

 Origin

-Traditional pancake with several variants in North Africa, Scipio Emilian described through Appian Massinissa eating it after the battle against the Carthaginians [ref. necessary].
+Traditional pancake with several variants in North Africa, Scipio Emilian described through Appian Massinissa eating it after the battle against the Carthaginians.
 The name kesra comes from the Arabic root meaning "to break", probably because the relatively firm patty is traditionally broken (broken) by hand into pieces instead of being cut with a knife.